Sidley Austin

 Sidley Austin LLP is an American multinational law firm with approximately 2,300 lawyers in 21 offices across the world, including North America, Europe, Asia, and Australia.
 It was established in 1866 and its headquarters is at One South Dearborn in Chicago's Loop.
 It is one of the largest law firms in the world in terms of revenue.
+Among its notable alumni are former U.S. President Barack Obama, former first lady Michelle Obama, and current U.S. Vice President JD Vance.